Oxycodone tablets or capsules

 Learn more about Elsevier’s Drug Patient Education today!
 Empower and engage your patients to use medication safely.

-Take this medicine by mouth with water.
+Take this medication by mouth with water.
 Take it as directed on the prescription label at the same time every day.
 You can take it with or without food.
 If it upsets your stomach, take it with food.
-Keep taking it unless your health care provider tells you to stop.
+Keep taking it unless your care team tells you to stop.

-Some brands of this medicine, like Oxaydo, have special instructions.
-Ask your doctor or pharmacist if these directions are for you: Do not cut, crush or chew this medicine.
+Some brands of this medication, like Oxaydo, have special instructions.
+Ask your care team or pharmacist if these directions are for you: Do not cut, crush or chew this medication.
 Do not wet, soak, or lick the tablet before you take it.

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.

 Keep out of the reach of children and pets.
-This medicine can be abused.
+This medication can be abused.
 Keep it in a safe place to protect it from theft.
 Do not share it with anyone.
 It is only for you.
-Selling or giving away this medicine is dangerous and against the law.
+Selling or giving away this medication is dangerous and against the law.

 Store at 25 degrees C (77 degrees F).
 Protect from light and moisture.
 Keep the container tightly closed.
-Get rid of any unused medicine after the expiration date.
+Get rid of any unused medication after the expiration date.

-This medicine may cause harm and death if it is taken by other adults, children, or pets.
-It is important to get rid of the medicine as soon as you no longer need it or it is expired.
+This medication may cause harm and death if it is taken by other adults, children, or pets.
+It is important to get rid of the medication as soon as you no longer need it, or it is expired.
 You can do this in two ways: